 The treatment plan used depends on whether the tumor can be completely removed with surgery.
 If the tumor cannot be completely removed, radiation therapy is usually recommended.
 However, the side effects of radiation therapy must be considered when deciding on the best treatment for very young children.
 Radiation therapy can cause permanent learning and memory problems.
 Radiation therapy can also slow a child’s metabolism and decrease the levels of hormones needed for the body to function well.
 The doctors will consider several factors before recommending a treatment plan for your child.

-There are treatments being studied in clinical trials for patients with a tumor that cannot be completely removed, but who would like to avoid or delay radiation therapy.
+There are treatments being studied in clinical trials for patients when the tumor cannot be completely removed surgically but who would like to avoid or delay radiation therapy.
 A clinical trial is a research study that tests a new approach to treatment.
-Talk with the doctor whether this might be an option for your child.
+Talk with the doctor about whether this might be an option for your child.

 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect during treatment.
 These types of talks are called “shared decision making.”
 Shared decision making is when you and the doctors work together to choose treatments that fit the goals of your child’s care.
 Learn more about making treatment decisions.

-The doctor may recommend additional treatment following surgery.
-Research studies have shown that people with craniopharyngioma that was partially removed who received radiation therapy live as long as those who had a complete surgical removal of the tumor.
-In addition, they often have fewer side effects, such as stroke, severe bleeding, or damage to the hypothalamus.
+The doctor may recommend additional treatment after surgery.
+Research studies have shown that people with craniopharyngioma that was partially removed who received radiation therapy live as long as those who had the tumor completely removed with surgery.
+In addition, they often have fewer side effects, such as obesity, hormone changes, stroke, severe bleeding, or damage to the hypothalamus.

 Before surgery, talk with your child’s health care team about the possible side effects from the recommended surgery.
 Learn more about the basics of surgery.